sequenceiq/blog-test/source/_posts/2014-11-02-new-yarn-features-part-1-label-based-scheduling.markdown

 ## Summary
 We're going to revisit this feature once it completely finished with a concrete example labeling multiple `docker` containers and submit stock examples to see how it works in action.
-Besides labeling there are other important changes are about to come to the schedulers which will change the way we plan cluster capacities.
+Besides labeling there are other important changes about to come to the schedulers which will change the way we plan cluster capacities.
 The `CapacityScheduler` will be fully dynamic to create/remove/resize queues, move applications on the fly to make room for the `AdmissionControl`.